-(b) We fix n = 75, we consider the \mathcal{R}{m} model and compute the master's utility over d = 0.5, 0.9, 0.99.
-See Figure 4(b). (c) We fix d = 0.9, we consider the \mathcal{R}{m} model and we compute the master's utility over n = 15, 55, 75.
+(b) We fix n = 75, we consider the \mathcal{R}m model and compute the master's utility over d = 0.5, 0.9, 0.99.
+See Figure 4(b).

+(c) We fix d = 0.9, we consider the \mathcal{R}{m} model and we compute the master's utility over n = 15, 55, 75.
 The results are depicted in Figure 4(c).

-In all plots we can notice a threshold where the behavior of the utility changes; this depicts the transition point in which the master's strategy changes from non-auditing to auditing.
+In all plots we can notice a threshold where the behavior of the utility changes.
+The threshold depicts the transition point in which the master changes its strategy from non-auditing to auditing.

-In Figure 4(a) we see that for all the reward models, the master does not audit until p{μ} gets around 0.35.
+In Figure 4(a) we can notice that for all the reward models, the master does not audit until p{μ} gets around 0.35.
 This behavior is reasonable, since in the presence of more malicious workers the master must audit to ensure correctness.
-Once auditing, the utility of the master becomes the same in all three reward model, as the same reward/penalize scheme is deployed.
+Once auditing, the utility of the master becomes the same in all three reward model, since now the same reward/penalize scheme is deployed.
 As expected, when the master does not audit, it gets its higher utility from \mathcal{R}{\emptyset} and its lower utility from \mathcal{R}{a} .
-The utility of the master for \mathcal{R}{m} seems to balance nicely between the other two reward models.
-This may suggest that the \mathcal{R}{m} model is the most stable among the three.
-A final observation is that as $MC{\mathcal{Y}}$ gets bigger, for \mathcal{R}{m} and \mathcal{R}{a} , the utility of the master gets smaller; this is natural, since by increasing the payment to the workers the master decreases its own benefit.
+The utility of the master